 National Museum Of Western Art

-The National Museum of Western Art is housed within a building that was designed by the famous French architect Le Corbusier.
+The National Museum of Western Art is housed in a building that was designed by the famous French architect Le Corbusier.
 It’s home to notable European art, spanning from medieval icon art to incredible contemporary modern art.
 The museum boasts some amazing Rodin sculptures and an Impressionist artwork collection by Claude Monet.
-If you’re in Ueno Park and you long for some western art, this is the place to go.
+If you’re in Ueno Park and long for some western art, this is the place to go.

 Tokyo Metropolitan Art Museum

 Present in Ueno Park since 1926, the Tokyo Metropolitan Art Museum features six galleries and a regularly changing array of art genres.
-Expect to see paintings, ceramics, sculptures, and calligraphy work that showcases the efforts of contemporary Japanese and overseas artists.
+Expect to see paintings, ceramics, sculptures, and calligraphy work that showcase the efforts of contemporary Japanese and overseas artists.
 Some of the recent exhibitions in this museum featured the art of El Greco and Leonardo da Vinci.
-There’s no permanent art collection and you should expect to pay for some exhibitions.
+There’s no permanent art collection, and you should expect to pay for some exhibitions.

 National Museum of Nature and Science